Old English grammar: Personal pronouns

-Whilst most Old English texts have the accusative and dative pronouns in the first and second person merged, some texts, most notably those of Anglian dialects and in poetry, preserve the distinction. mec and þec, the first and second person singular respectively, are descended from the original Proto-Germanic stressed pronouns, meanwhile for the dual and plural, whose accusative and dative forms had merged through regular sound change by the time of Proto-West Germanic, new forms were coined by suffixing -iċ or -it to the dative forms.
+Whilst most Old English texts have the accusative and dative pronouns in the first and second person merged, some texts, most notably those of Anglian dialects and in poetry, preserve the distinction. mec (accusative) and þec (accusative), the first and second person singular respectively, are descended from the original Proto-Germanic stressed pronouns, meanwhile for the dual and plural, whose accusative and dative forms had merged through regular sound change by the time of Proto-West Germanic, new forms were coined by suffixing -iċ or -it to the dative forms.
 This gave ūsiċ and ēowiċ for the first and second plural, and uncit and incit for the first and second dual.

 Many of the forms above bear a strong resemblance to the Modern English words they eventually became.
 For instance, in the genitive case, ēower became "your", ūre became "our", and mīn became "my".
 However, in stressed positions, the plural third-person personal pronouns were all replaced with Old Norse forms during the Middle English period, yielding "they", "them" and "their".
 (The Old English dative pronoun is retained as unstressed em.)